carlos-a-g-h/vbam-anylinux-appimage/README.md

 ## What is AnyLinux ?

-These AppImages made using [sharun](https://github.com/VHSgunzo/sharun), which makes it extremely easy to turn any binary into a portable package without using containers or similar tricks.
+These AppImages are made using [sharun](https://github.com/VHSgunzo/sharun), which makes it extremely easy to turn any binary into a portable package without using containers or similar tricks.

 **These AppImages bundle everything and should work on any linux distro, even on musl based ones.**